jupyter/governance/.github/PULL_REQUEST_TEMPLATE/workinggroup.md

+---
+name: "Working Group Charter"
+about: Initiating a vote on a new Working Group Charter
+---

-This is the charter for the working group.
+This is the charter for [the working group].

 **Include a brief description of the committee, and open the pull request as a draft to allow time for feedback before the vote.**